Not Until the Apostle Paul was Salvation Apart from the Law

 There is no doubt that Peter and the 11 apostles and all at the Jerusalem Church were still practicing the law and observing Temple worship at the time of the “Jerusalem Council”.
 (Acts 15:1,5) That’s the whole reason why God told Paul to go up to the Jerusalem Church was to tell that salvation was by faith alone apart from the law!

 So When was Salvation Apart from the Law?

 Salvation apart from the Law came on the scene only after Paul spent three years with the Lord Jesus in the desert of Nabatean Arabia.
 The apostle Paul spent three years with the risen and glorified Lord being prepared for his ministry to the Gentile world.

-It is during these three years with Jesus that Paul is given the gospel of grace (Acts 20:24; 1 Corinthians 15;1-4) and the doctrine for the Church.
+It is during these three years with Jesus that Paul is given the gospel of grace (Acts 20:24; 1 Corinthians 15;1-4) and the doctrine for the Church, which is His Body.
 The apostle Paul and Paul alone received these new revelations directly from the Lord Himself.
 (Galatians 1:11,12; Romans 2:16; Ephesians 3:3-5; Romans 16:25; 1 Corinthians 15:3)